Koixauy/Koixauy_self_introduction/README.md

 I hope to meet like-minded friends here, share learning experiences, and exchange ideas.
 If you are also interested in programming or game development, I would be delighted to connect with you.

 Looking forward to connecting with all of you!
+You can search for the account "D. A. Koi" on Discord, send me a private message, and explain the purpose of your message.